Patterson-Sullivan and Wigner distributions of convex-cocompact hyperbolic surfaces: Introduction

-where the constant $c\in \C$ is explicitly given by $c=\sqrt{\frac{2}{\pi}} e^{-i\frac{\pi}{4}}$.\footnote{The value of this constant depends on various normalization conventions and {a choice of parametrization} (cf.~\cite[Sec.~2.4.\ and Prop.~5.3]{AZintertwining}), which explains the difference to \cite[Thm.\ 5]{AZintertwining}. } \end{thm} This generalizes the result \cite[Thm.\ 5]{AZintertwining} of Anantharaman-Zelditch to the convex-cocompact case, proves the conjecture mentioned in \cite[footnote 14 on p.~17]{SWB}, and gives a partial answer to \cite[Problem~6.22]{Hilgert23}.
+\begin{rem} Theorem \ref{thm:asymptotic_WPS} is deduced in Section \ref{sect:asymptotic_equiv} from the more general (but also more technical) Theorem \ref{thm:precise}, which is fully normalization-invariant.
+The $\O(r_j^{-\infty})$-remainders in Theorem \ref{thm:asymptotic_WPS} are irrelevant in practice -- they only account for the theoretical possibility that after renormalizing $\phi_j,\phi_j'$ it can happen that for some non-zero $u\in \CT(S\mathbf{X}_\Gamma)$ both $W_{\phi_j,\phi'_j}(u)$ and ${\mathrm{PS}}_{\phi_j,\phi_j'}(u)$ decay as $\O(r_j^{-\infty})$.
+Then the presence of the $\O(r_j^{-\infty})$-remainders makes the statement of Theorem \ref{thm:asymptotic_WPS} trivial for such $u$.
+On the other extreme end, our methods of proof show that in the situation of Theorem \ref{thm:asymptotic_WPS} there is an $M\in \N$ such that for all $u\in \CT(S\mathbf{X}_\Gamma)$ both $W_{\phi_j,\phi'_j}(u)$ and ${\mathrm{PS}}_{\phi_j,\phi_j'}(u)$ are $\O(r_j^M)$.
+In summary, Theorem \ref{thm:asymptotic_WPS} is meaningful within the range of all normalizations making the Wigner and the Patterson-Sullivan distributions grow at most polynomially or decay at most inverse-polynomially. \end{rem}

 Theorem \ref{thm:asymptotic_WPS} can be interpreted as an asymptotic relation between a quantum object on the left-hand side and a classical object on the right-hand side.
 Their asymptotic equivalence is then in accordance with the \emph{correspondence principle} from quantum physics, which says that in the high energy limit the quantization of a classical system should exhibit emergent features resembling those of the classical system.

+The asymptotic relation from Theorem \ref{thm:asymptotic_WPS} is useful in the context of quantum ergodicity, where the problem consists of determining which geodesic flow invariant probability measures arise as weak${}^*$-limit points of Wigner distributions.
+Note that in the setting of hyperbolic manifolds with funnels, the quantum (unique) ergodicity problem has already been solved, we refer to Dyatlov's survey paper \cite[Sec.~3.2.2.]{Dyatlov22} for further details on this topic.

 The asymptotic equivalence between Wigner and Patterson-Sullivan distributions can certainly be generalized beyond the case of convex-cocompact hyperbolic surfaces.
 The latter provides a convenient setting in which all necessary technical ingredients of the proof such as the quantum-classical correspondence from \cite{GHWb} and the spectral estimates from \cite{GuillopeZworski} were readily available, which makes the proof of Theorem \ref{thm:asymptotic_WPS} relatively short and direct.
 Therefore we restrict in this paper to the convex-cocompact hyperbolic surfaces.
 We plan to carry out generalizations in separate future works.
 Note that Hadfield \cite{Ha20} established a classical-quantum correspondence for open hyperbolic manifolds.